klaytn/klaytn-docs/docs/misc/faq.md

 First, check if your HW specification meets the [system requirements](../node/endpoint-node/system-requirements.md).

 Check the [fast sync](../node/endpoint-node/installation-guide/configuration.md#fast-sync-optional).
 Klaytn publishes the chain data every day.
+Chain data is a database snapshot that stores every block generated since the genesis.
 Download the lasted chain data for the fast sync.